Maltese: Breed Info, Pictures, Traits & Facts

 Gentle, playful, charming, well-balanced personality

-The Maltese are an ancient dog breed who were bred to be a companion dog and to look gloriously pretty sat on his master’s lap or poking out of his mistresses’ bosom.
-He is part of the toy group, and in 2021 he is ranked by the American Kennel Club (AKC) as the 37th most popular dog in America.
+Maltese are an ancient dog breed who were bred to be a companion dog and to look gloriously pretty, sat on their master’s lap or poking out of their mistress’s bosom.
+He is part of the toy group, and in 2021 he was ranked by the American Kennel Club (AKC) as the 37th most popular dog in America.